rafatuita/dashboard_wiki/Getting-started.md

 git push -f origin my-feature
 ```

-## Building Dashboard Inside a Container
+## Building dashboard inside a container

 It's possible to run `gulp` and all the dependencies inside a development container.
 To do this,
 just replace `gulp [some arg]` commands with `build/run-gulp-in-docker.sh [some arg]` (e.g. `build/run-gulp-in-docker.sh serve`).
 If you